nburrus/tuxpaint/docs/en/README.txt

            Click a picture to select it, and then...
               * Click the green 'Open' button at the lower left of the list to load the selected picture.
+You will then be able to edit it.

                 (Alternatively, you can double-click a picture's icon to load it.)